Survey Results - Trainee feedback on Stephenson Harwood

-Perks: We offer a range of flexible benefits including: critical illness cover, cycle2work loan, dental health scheme, give as you earn (GAYE), online gym membership, 25 days’ paid holiday a year, private health insurance and screening, life assurance, pension, private GP services, retail vouchers, subsidised café and travel to work loan.
+Perks: We offer a range of flexible benefits including: critical illness cover, cycle to work scheme, dental insurance, give as you earn, gym membership subsidy, 25 days’ paid holiday a year, private medical insurance and health screening, life assurance, group personal pension, private GP services, retail vouchers, subsidised café and season ticket loan.

 Sponsorship: We will pay future trainees’ fees for the SQE preparation and assessments and offer maintenance awards of up to £6,000 if you’re still studying.

 Our vision is to be known as an inclusive and diverse firm, where all our people feel they can be themselves and thrive at work.

 Our people are our biggest asset.
 We want Stephenson Harwood to be a place where you can do your best work in a team that values who you are and the unique perspectives and contributions that you bring.
 That is how we unlock our entrepreneurial spirit.